Heineken: Advertising

+In the UK, Heineken became particularly associated with the slogan "Refreshes the Parts Other Beers Cannot Reach" in the late 20th century, described by Campaign magazine as "one of the most famous ad campaigns of the 20th century".
+The slogan was coined by Terry Lovelock of the Collett Dickenson Pearce agency.
+Despite its success, Lovelock and his creative partner Vernon Howe struggled to devise a campaign in response to Heineken's brief, which consisted of the single word "refreshment".
+Having initially been given a month to develop the campaign by Collett Dickenson Pearce managing director Frank Lowe, the pair struggled to come up with anything, until they travelled to Morocco for a photoshoot undertaken for Ford, when Lovelock woke at 3am with the phrase in his mind, and wrote two advert scripts based on it, which were sold to Heineken.
+Although advertising research found that the filmed versions of the scripts were unlikely to succeed in promoting the brand, both the advertising firm and client ignored this, and the adverts won the Design and Art Direction Black Pencil award in 1975 as the year's best TV campaign.
+The phrase would later be named as the 19th greatest advertising slogan by Creative Review, passed into everyday speech in the UK, and was borrowed by the then Prince Charles in the early 1990s when he wrote in a book on watercolour painting that it "refreshes parts of the soul which other activities can't reach".
+It was discontinued in the late 1990s.

 Heineken was the major sponsor of UEFA Champions League and the UEFA Super Cup, UEFA Euro and Rugby World Cup; major sponsorship of Rugby Union had begun in Wales with the Welsh Premier Division competition.

 In 1989 "10 Green Bottles Hanging On The Wall" was a popular advert.

 Dating back to 1997's Tomorrow Never Dies, Heineken has retained a longstanding relationship with the Bond franchise, consecutively being featured in 8 of their films, including No Time To Die (2021).
 While it is usually the supporting characters seen drinking Heineken, Bond himself is seen drinking Heineken beer in Skyfall (2012) and Spectre (2015).
-As a long-term brand investment, Heineken reportedly spent $45 million for its inclusion in Skyfall, around $25 million more than Bond actor Daniel Craig's pre-residual salary.
+As a long-term brand investment, Heineken reportedly spent €60 million for its inclusion in Skyfall, more than double the amount of Bond actor Daniel Craig's pre-residual salary.
 As of 2015, it is the brand's largest global marketing platform.

 In 2016, Heineken became the Official Beer of the FIA Formula One World Championship starting from the Canadian Grand Prix.
 During races, Heineken also puts its "When You Drink, Never Drive" advertising campaign all over the race as a campaign to end drunk driving.

 In August 2021, Heineken signed a multi-year deal with W Series as the global partner for all-Women single-seater racing series.

 Starting with the 2020–24 cycle, Heineken became the sponsors of UEFA Europa League and UEFA Europa Conference League through Heineken 0.0 brands.
 In 2023, Heineken celebrated its 150th anniversary.